TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-08-09-stamp-static-analysis-of-templates.md

  }
 ```

 Now it feels better to read the code.
-We'll reload webpage to show our changes to our family...
+We'll reload the webpage to show our changes to our family...

 <br>